Skip to content

 2. Go to: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsUpdate\UX\Settings

-Modify SmartActiveHoursState to 0 for manual or 1 for automatic.
+Change SmartActiveHoursState to 0 to set it manually, or 1 for automatic.
 Adjust ActiveHoursStart and ActiveHoursEnd using decimal values in 24-hour format.

 Registry Editor path for configuring Windows 11 active hours